 Dogs of Baltic Street

 Although we don't allow visitors to bring their dogs on to the playground, staff members do bring their own dogs every now and again.
 Our resident dog pictured here is George.
 He belongs to Laura, one of our playworkers.
 He has grown up from a puppy in the playground and is very well behaved with all children.
-He does get muzzled when the playground is open just for extra safety (and also to stop him eating everything) however he loves to play and anyone who throws a stick for him will be his new best friend.
+He loves to play and anyone who throws a stick for him will be his new best friend.
 As with all of our animals, you must ask permission before giving George any treats.
 Laura will often have a bag of biscuits with her that George is allowed.